-- (a) PSUs or RSUs would be granted annually to senior executives and other senior management which would vest at the end of three years, be settled in cash or, in the case of RSUs, cash or equity, and be tied to a performance measure (growth in earnings per share ("EPS")). - (b) Limiting new stock option grants to the executive management and Board levels and, on a limited basis, to other field management upon the achievement of milestones.
-In addition, the expiry date for new options could be extended in appropriate circumstances beyond five years (but in no event beyond 10 years), as permitted under the share option plan (the "Share Option Plan"). - (c) The Chief Executive Officer and other members of executive management to receive long term incentive plan ("LTI") awards comprised of both RSUs or PSUs and stock options, being subject to performance-based vesting criteria. - (d) Directors of business units and Vice Presidents to receive only RSUs or PSUs.
+- (a) PSUs or RSUs would be granted annually to senior executives and other senior management which would vest at the end of three years, be settled in cash or, in the case of RSUs, cash or equity, and be tied to a performancebased vesting criteria (growth in earnings per share ("EPS")). - (b) Stock options which are subject to performance-based vesting criteria (growth in EPS) would be granted only to the executive management and Board levels and, on a limited basis, to other field management upon the achievement of milestones.
+In addition, the expiry date for new options could be extended in appropriate circumstances beyond five years (but in no event beyond 10 years), as permitted under the share option plan (the "Share Option Plan"). - (c) The President and Chief Executive Officer and other members of executive management to receive long term incentive plan ("LTI") awards comprised of RSUs, PSUs, and/or stock options, being subject to performancebased vesting criteria (growth in EPS). - (d) Directors of business units and Vice Presidents to receive only RSUs or PSUs which are subject to performancebased vesting criteria (growth in EPS).